minstrel1149/exercise_book_ver2/HR_etc/README.md

 6. Relative Clauses 4, Relative Clauses 5
 7. -ing and -ed Phrases, Adjectives Ending in -ing and -ed
 8. Adjectives, Adjectives and Adverbs 1
+9. Adjectives and Adverbs 2, so and such